-- The 16.88 hectare site is within the parish of North Walsham - The estimated sand and gravel resource at the site is 1,100,000 tonnes - The proposer of the site has estimated the extraction rate to be 60,000 tonnes per annum but has not given a potential start date for extraction and for extraction to start from 2031, after the planned felling cycle of the plantation woodland.
+- The 16.88 hectare site is within the parish of North Walsham - The estimated sand and gravel resource at the site is 1,100,000 tonnes - The proposer of the site has estimated the extraction rate to be 60,000 tonnes per annum and for extraction to start from 2031, after the planned felling cycle of the plantation woodland.
 Based on this information the full mineral resource at the site could be extracted within 19 years.
-If mineral extraction started in 20232031, then 960,000480,000 tonnes could be extracted within the plan period. - The site is proposed by R G Carter Ltd as a new site. - The site is currently a plantation woodland. - The Agricultural Land Classification scheme classifies the land as being non-agricultural. - The site is 1.1km from North Walsham and 5.9km from Aylsham, which are the nearest towns.
+If mineral extraction started in 2031, then 480,000 tonnes could be extracted within the plan period. - The site is proposed by R G Carter Ltd as a new site. - The site is currently a plantation woodland. - The Agricultural Land Classification scheme classifies the land as being non-agricultural. - The site is 1.1km from North Walsham and 5.9km from Aylsham, which are the nearest towns